Militia (Great Britain): Irish militia

-The Parliament of Ireland passed an act in 1715 raising regiments of militia in each county and county corporate.
+As a result of the ad-hoc nature of its formation the legal position of the pre-existing Militia in Ireland was only finally formalised when the Parliament of Ireland passed an act, the Militia Act (Ireland) 1715 (2 Geo.
+1. c.
+9 (I)), in 1716 raising regiments of militia in each county and county corporate.
 Membership was restricted to Protestants between the ages of sixteen and sixty.
-In 1793, during the Napoleonic Wars, the Irish militia were reorganized to form thirty-seven county and city regiments.
+In 1793, during the Napoleonic Wars, the Irish militia were reorganized by the Militia Act (Ireland) 1793 (33 Geo.
+3. c.
+22 (I)) to form thirty-eight county and city regiments.
 While officers of the reorganized force were all Protestants, membership of the other ranks was now opened up to members of all denominations, including Roman Catholics.
+The provisions of the act called for lists to be drawn up of eligible men in each locality and with enlistees been drawn by ballot.
+The result of this was to cause widespread discontent in Ireland resulting in riots and close to 230 deaths over an eight week period.